viboes/tags/doc/proposals/match/DXXXX_Match.md

           match(type<R>, ST const&, F&& );
 ```

-where the `type` is just a tag class used to make unambiguous the overload.
+where the `type` is just a tag class used to make unambiguous the overload and simplify
+the customization.

 For example, we could customize `boost::variant`as follows: